imsiddiquee/coneIceCream/README.md

 ```
 • On template loop(for) how to use the expression like:. {[ITEM.scoop, ITEM[scoop]].join(' ')}
-• How to pass data among component and synch data functionality, add/removed order; accumulate/lifted
-the cone scoop, Two-component data must be a synch.
+• How to pass data among component and sync data functionality, add/remove order; accumulate/lift the cone scoop, Two-component data must sync.
 • Popup event.
-• Base on event data syncs with components.
+• Based on event data sync with components.
 • On property object array; a way to calculate the accumulated sum.
 • Update specific object on the array, without change the list order.
-• In an array without a change order, how to remove a specific object?
+• How to remove a specific object in an array without changing order?
-• How to use the conditional spinner on the components container?
+• How to use the conditional spinner on the component container?

 ```

 I break down the project components into easy-to-understand parts with self-explanatory code.
 Want to understand template expression and data synch process(add/removed), without breaking the array index among components?

 Please review the work!

 In LWC templates I need to use string concatenate operation, unfortunately, LWC is not supporting logical expressions, suppose you have the following TAG